duckietm/all-in-1-converter/README.md

 - Database Fix Settings lay / walk on / sit in the database.
 - Datavase Fixing Sprite_ID in items_base

+For the custom Effects they are in the Addons\Custom Effects folder, please read the README.md how to import this, ofcourse you can customize if you want !

 # Credits
 - The whole habbo community.
 - Credits for the Converter : Nitro Team https://discord.gg/yCXcMqrT (this is only used for the Pets)